 - 1. Before beginning the meeting or activity, everyone washes or sanitizes their hands - 2.
 Wash or sanitize hands frequently during the meeting or activity - 3.
 Everyone is to wear face masks except when participating in active/strenuous activities - 4.
 Maintain social distancing of 6 feet when possible - 5.
 Maintain distance of at least 14 feet from anyone not in your group.
 You may not interact with any other groups - 6.
 All equipment needs to be sanitized between people using them - 7.
 No sharing of food-you can only eat what you brought with you - 8.
 If you don't feel well, sit down and let a leader know - 9.
-Other (non-COVID) reminders: hydration, sunscreen, hats, etc. - 10.
+If you experience COVID-19 symptoms after the meeting or activity, let your leader know immediately so that all other participants can be informed and self-quarantine - 10.
+Other (non-COVID) reminders: hydration, sunscreen, hats, etc. - 11.
 Set the example for other non-Scouting groups